bobbykorec/tv-editor-portfolio/README.md

-# tv-editor-portfolio
-This is a portfolio website I built for TV and film editor based in New York City.<br>
+This is a portfolio website I built for a TV and film editor based in New York City.<br><br>
 http://frankbologna.com/